-Making meetings fully accessible for disabled people with fluctuating conditions
+Making meetings coproduction & consultation fully accessible for disabled people with fluctuating conditions

 I do a lot of volunteering work, and often get invited to various meetings.
 A number of times the meetings have become inaccessible for me due to my disabilities.
-I also often hear from people organising the meetings that they find it difficult to engage with those who are disabled.
+I also often hear from people organising the meetings that they find it difficult to engage with those who are disabled or from other protected characteristic like elderly, minority ethnic or mothers.

 Now I’m not talking about issues at the venue or facilities at the place the meetings are held, the majority of times these can be easily catered for with a little advance thinking and planning.